 It was the PFKFB4 enzyme that was driving SRC-3 insane, transforming it “into a potent driver of breast cancer and other cancers as well,” O’Malley says.

-The next step in their research was to remove PFKFB4, or the crazed SRC-3, or both from tumors and lo and behold, in mouse studies, stopping these two miscreants from feeding tumors stopped cancer it its tracks and kept it from coming back.
+The next step in their research was to remove PFKFB4, or the crazed SRC-3, or both from tumors and lo and behold, in mouse studies, stopping these two miscreants from feeding tumors stopped metastases and kept them from proliferating (spreading).

 If you hold an ounce of skepticism in you, you will immediately jump up into the conversation with this statement, “But the study was only on mice!”

 Yes it was and normally we, as ethical journalists would have actually made this point spectacularly clear except that, and this is raw fact: the Warburg pathway is found in all cancers.